Ballymun: Retail

+Aside from the shopping centre, there was a Supervalu supermarket, and in 2020, a Lidl store also opened; the Supervalu closed in late 2023.
+The area is otherwise served by shopping centres some kilometres way in Finglas and Santry.
+As of 2004, 78% of locals shopped at least once a week in a van shop, 66% in Ballymun Shopping Centre, 44% in Omni Centre in Santry and 19% in Finglas.

 A small AIB branch, which used to be a Bank of Ireland branch before closure in 1984, was demolished in 2017 and replaced by a new AIB branch near the Civic Centre.
-The Republic of Ireland's only IKEA store is located nearby on St. Margaret's Road.
+The Republic of Ireland's only IKEA store is located between Ballymun and Finglas, on St. Margaret's Road, and is named for the area; the shop has sometimes been the highest-earning IKEA store in the world.
+A first Irish store for Decathlon, branded Decathlon Baile Munna / Ballymun, was opened adjacent to the IKEA in 2020.

 Civic centre

-On the site of a former large underpass and roundabout, a brand new civic complex was built, including The Axis arts centre (opened in 2001), with the local health centre (completed and opened in 2003) and Garda station also moved here, although their defunct buildings remained across the road.
+On the site of a former large underpass and roundabout, a new civic complex was built, including The Axis Arts Centre (opened in 2001), with the local health centre (completed and opened in 2003) and Garda station also moved here, although their defunct buildings remained across the road.
 City Council offices are also here, although the offices handling some services, such as driver licensing and motor taxation, closed as part of broader changes in such service delivery.

 Other amenities

 A number of green spaces, parks and playgrounds have been built around the district, and some were remodelled during the regeneration, notably Poppintree Park.

 Two hotels, Travelodge and Metro are located in this area, as well as a city-owned gym and leisure centre (the old Ballymun swimming pool was demolished in 2016 after being defunct for a number of years).